 2. Research your prospect

-If you don't know enough about the prospect before calling them, the call is pointless.
+The call is pointless if you don't know enough about the prospect before calling them.

 Knowing anything about the person will assist you in framing the call to boost your chances of converting that phone call.